yashikaBhandari/yashikabhandari/README.md

-<h3 align ="center"> Engineering student with good problem skills and ability to work well in a team.
+<h3 align ="center"> Engineering student with good problem solving skills and ability to work well in a team.
   Highly motivated to upgrade my skills and looking forward with opportunities </h3>

 - 🔭 I’m currently working on **AI & ML**